 - 4.1.1.1.
 Determines which System Level ICS Command and General Staff positions and support functions are required to respond to an Emergency. - 4.1.1.2.
 Directs activation of the System Level EOC at the Northborough facility as required and establishes the operational period. - 4.1.1.3.
 Oversees operation of the System EOC or appoints a designee to do so in their absence. - 4.1.1.4.
-Acts as an interface with the State Incident Commanders situated in the State EOCs in the following locations when they are activated to ensure a consistent response across National Grid: - Worcester, Massachusetts, which serves as the electric EOC for Massachusetts and Rhode Island; - Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; - Melville and Brooklyn, New York, which serve as the gas EOCs for Downstate NY; - Liverpool, New York, which serves as the electric EOC for Updstate New York
+Acts as an interface with the State Incident Commanders situated in the State EOCs in the following locations when they are activated to ensure a consistent response across National Grid: - Worcester, Massachusetts, which serves as the electric EOC for Massachusetts and Rhode Island; - Northborough, Massachusetts, which serves as the gas EOC for Massachusetts and Rhode Island; - Melville and Brooklyn, New York, which serve as the gas EOCs for Downstate NY;

-Albany and Syracuse, NY, which serve as the gas EOCs for Upstate New York.
+- Liverpool, New York, which serves as the electric EOC for Updstate New York - Albany and Syracuse, NY, which serve as the gas EOCs for Upstate New York.

 4.1.2.
-Vice President of Emergency Planning, Business Resilience, and Operations Support or Director of Emergency Planning
+Vice President of Emergency Planning and Electric Services.